andycroll/andycroll.com/_posts/2021/2021-04-12-do-not-use-all-without-pagination-or-limit.md

 Lots of coding is an exercise in avoiding situations where you can shoot yourself in the foot.
 This is one of those times.

 Even if the limit is pretty large (50?
-100?) it still allows you to put a cap on the outcome of any unexpected situation.
-At most you'll only ever load and then render a fixed number of Active Record objects.
+100?), having one puts a cap on the outcome of any unexpected situation.
+At most you'll only ever load and then render a fixed, known, number of Active Record objects.

 ## Why not?